Hot spots HURT!

-Again, remember that natural remedies like the ones recommended here are much safer and more effective for your dog than conventional medicines.
+Again, remember that natural remedies like these are much safer and more effective than conventional medicines.

-These natural solutions can help solve the issue that’s causing your dog’s hot spots, whereas most conventional “anti” medicines (such as antibiotics) just suppress the hot spot temporarily, and you’ll see it return later.
+These natural solutions can help solve the issue that’s causing your dog’s hot spots.
+Remember … most conventional “anti” medicines just suppress the hot spot temporarily, and you’ll see it return later.

 If you feel you need help, find a homeopathic vet in your area.
-If you don’t have access to a homeopathic vet, you can find one at the AHVMA website or connect with the vets in the DNM Academy and learn how to treat common issues at home with their guidelines and care.
+If you don’t have access to a homeopathic vet, you can find one at the AVH website or connect with the vets in DNM Elite.
+Most will do phone consults so they don’t have to be local.

 With just a little help, you’ll be able to treat hot spots and other common issues at home.